ssbc/ssb-ref/README.md

 returns a feed id of the address in this key.
-(assumes there is a `shs:` protocol in the address, including accepts future version of shs)
+(assumes there is a `shs:` protocol in the address, including accepts future version of shs).

+returns `undefined` if it fails to parse a key.

 ### isInvite(invite)